TeachBooks/mirror_mude_book/book/eva_7/GPD2.md

 **$x_m$ is called the $m$-observations return level.**
 ## From $m$-observations to $N$-years

-In Civil Engineering field, we typically work with $N$-year return levels.
+In Engineering and Geosciences, we typically work with $N$-year return levels (what we defined as the Return Period).
 Then, we need to account for the number of observations per year, $n_y$, being $m=N \times n_y$.
 Applying this in the previously derived equations, we can compute the $N$-year return level as

 $
 x_N = \left\{